duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/02-Improving-RL-baseline/02_project-report-Improving-RL-baseline.md

 We can see great reconstruction of the images for that run.
 However, with another run over 1550 epoch in the same setting, the precision of the reconstruction became sharp, but it didn't become in color.
 But, having a well trained DAE, we used it to train the $beta$-VAE.

-TODO: intégrer la légende suivante à tout les titre suivant qui corespondent (1, 1) : originale
-(1, 2) : (1, 1) au travers du DAE
-(2, 1) : (1, 1) au travers du VAE
-(2, 2) : (2, 1) au travers du DAE

 <figure>
     <figcaption>Reconstruction of the image by the DAE after training over 2400 epochs with a learning rate of `0.001` and `adam` optimizer and by the $beta$-VAE after training over 900 epochs with a learning rate of `0.0001` and `adam` optimizer using the DAE for the loss.
-On the top left, we can see the original image.
-On the top right is ...</figcaption>
+Top left: original image, Top right: DAE reconstruction of the original image, Bottom left: VAE reconstruction of the original image, Bottom right: DAE reconstruction of the VAE reconstruction of the original image. </figcaption>
     <img style='width:22em' src="figures/7_[VAE]_run_900_epoch_no_Norm_from_2400_dae.png"/>
 </figure>

+There are several parameters we considered and varied for the $\beta$-VAE training:
+- Data :
+    - adding domain randomized images in the training data set
+    - masking randomly a rectangular area in the input images ( as in the DAE )
+    - input normalization
+    - input size
+- Architecture:
+    - Removing gaussian sampling at the end of the VAE decoder
+    - Adding a dense ReLU layer at the end of the VAE decoder
+- Target:
+    - DAE output target or original image
+- Hyperparameters:
+    - $\beta$
+    - learning rate
+    - latent dimension

+#TODO: add conclusions about the various runs
  2_run_450_epochs_normalized
  3_run_600_epochs_normalized
 '4&5_[DAE]_run_600_and_1550_epochs_noNorm'
 '6_[VAE]_run_600_epochs_noNorm'
 '7_[VAE]_run_900_epoch_no_Norm_from_2400_dae'
 '8&13_[VAE]_run_1200_and_2600_epoch_dense_ReLu'
 '9_[VAE]_run_250_epoch_no_dae'